 4 Defenses to California Rape Charges – Penal Code 261 PC

-Rape is charged under penal code 261 pc making unlawful to have sexual intercourse with another with their consent.
+Rape is charged under penal code 261 pc making it unlawful to have sexual intercourse with another without their consent.
 California has several statutes defining how the act was carried out – e.g., force or fear, rape in concert, fraud, and mental incapacity.
 This article will address four (4) common defenses to rape.
 If you’re under investigation, then contact our office today to schedule a free case evaluation with an experienced Orange County sex crimes attorney.

 Defenses to California Rape Charges – PC 261

 False accusations are alarmingly common.
-Purported victims may include former spouses, dating partners, or step children you raised.
+Purported victims may include former spouses, dating partners, or stepchildren you raised.
 Accusers attempt to leverage and manipulate the criminal justice system against a defendant to obtain a successful result in perhaps child custody proceedings, business disputes, alimony, or seek revenge after the defendant had an affair.
 Additionally, it is not uncommon for accusers to claim rape in an effort to avoid telling their partners they cheated on them.